 Marble baptismal font with inscription: "In memory of our Mother, Mrs. Harriott Derickson, 1800-1879"

 A view which few people ever see: looking east from the upper level of the organ chamber.
 The sanctuary was designed to seat over 600, but holds about 400 in its present configuration.
 (Originally the aisles were narrower, and there were rows of pews extending forward to roughly where the pulpit and lectern are now.)

-The newest addition to the church campus, built in 2000 to celebrate the 200th anniversary of the church's founding.
+The newest addition to the church campus, built in 2000 to celebrate the 200th anniversary of the congregation.
 On the lower level is a 60-seat chapel (currently used for the Soulstice gatherings), and the upper level contains the choir room and music director's office.
 Note the details, such as the pointed-arch windows and lighter trim, which bring this addition into harmony with the original building.

 (photos and captions by Kevin Dill, with information drawn from A History of the First Presbyterian Churchof Meadville, Pennsylvania by William B. Moore et al., 1985.)